OpenFAST/openfast/docs/source/user/aerodyn-aeroacoustics/02-noise-models.rst

 model, described in :numref:`aa-amiet`, and (2) a more recent model developed at the Dutch research institute, TNO, described in :numref:`aa-guidati`.
 Both models take as input the characteristics of the airfoil boundary layer.
-These must be provided by the user and are discussed in :numref:`Appendix A.2`.
+These must be provided by the user and are discussed in :numref:`aa-sec-BLinputs`.

 .. _aa-turb-TE-bpm: